Allen Watson: San Francisco Giants

+Move to the bullpen

+Watson got off to a rough start with the Angels, going 1-3 with a 6.46 ERA through his first nine starts.
+He improved from there, going 6-1 with a 3.19 ERA in his next seven starts.
+He ended the season with a career high twelve wins (to go along with 12 losses), and also set career highs in strikeouts (141) and innings pitched (199), while also leading the majors in home runs allowed (37).
+On June 14, 1997, Watson gave up the first-ever grand slam in interleague play, to former teammate Rich Aurilia of the San Francisco Giants.

+It was during his second season in Anaheim that Watson began seeing more work out of the bullpen.
+In 14 starts, Watson went 5-7 with a 6.94 ERA.
+In 14 relief appearances, Watson went 1-0 with an even 3.00 ERA.

+Watson signed with the New York Mets for the 1999 season.
+In his first appearance for the Mets, Watson earned his only career save against the Florida Marlins despite allowing two earned runs in three innings pitched.
+On June 18, 1999, the Mets traded Watson and cash considerations to the Seattle Mariners for Mac Suzuki and a player to be named later.
+The Mets immediately placed Suzuki on waivers, while the Mariners released Watson ten days after making the deal.

 New York Yankees (1999–2000)

-On July 3, 1999 Watson signed with the New York Yankees.
-Watson was used as a reliever during his time with the Yankees, and had his best tenure with them, going 4–0 with a 2.10 ERA to finish the 1999 season.
-His play earned him a spot on the postseason roster, where he pitched one inning in the 1999 American League Championship Series against the Red Sox.
+On July 3, 1999, Watson reunited with his former Cardinals manager, Joe Torre, signing a minor league deal with the New York Yankees.
+Watson had his best tenure with them, going 4–0 with a 2.10 ERA to finish the 1999 season.
+His play earned him a spot on the postseason roster, where he pitched one inning in the 1999 American League Championship Series against the Boston Red Sox.
 Watson gave up two hits, two walks, and one strikeout as the Yankees defeated Boston.
 Watson did not pitch in the 1999 World Series.
 On November 5, 1999, he was granted free agency, but he re-signed with the Yankees on December 7.

 In 2000, Watson's ERA ballooned to 10.23 and he appeared in only 17 games.
 He pitched 22 innings and did not record a win or loss, while finishing only 9 games for the team.
 Despite his dismal performance during the season, he was placed on the Yankees' postseason roster, but did not appear in any games.
 He won his second World Series when the Yankees defeated the Mets in five games.
 Watson later had surgery to repair his shoulder, which caused him to miss the entire 2001 season.
 Watson returned to the Yankees during spring training in 2002, but made only one start.
 He retired after spring training.